Pakistan–United States relations: Relations under second Donald Trump presidency (2025-present)

+On 21 June 2025, Pakistan announced it plans to nominate President Donald Trump for a Nobel Peace Prize for his assistance in negotiating a ceasefire between India and Pakistan, following the 2025 India–Pakistan conflict.

 In July 2025, Pakistan's Deputy Prime Minister and Foreign Minister Ishaq Dar met U.S. Secretary of State Marco Rubio in Washington, marking the first high-level dialogue between the two countries in several years.
 Dar emphasized Pakistan's desire for an "expanded and stable" relationship, acknowledging U.S. support in facilitating a ceasefire with India and responding to Islamabad's recent diplomatic requests.
 The meeting signaled a reset in bilateral ties, particularly after Pakistan's assistance in the arrest and extradition of a key suspect in the 2021 Kabul airport attack, which had earlier earned public praise from President Trump.
 Amid economic challenges, Pakistan continues to seek U.S. cooperation in areas of financial assistance and regional stability.
 The meetings culminated into the Pakistan-United States trade deal.

 In October 2025, Trump claimed that Pakistan, among other countries, had been secretly testing nuclear weapons.
+Later in 2026, Director of National Intelligence Tulsi Gabbard raised concerns that Pakistan's increased missile ranges would be a threat to the US.